shakes76/PatternFlow/recognition/MySolution/s4484282_task_1/README.md

 In terms of validation accuracy, the improved Unet is better than the original on average by approximately 1%.
 This improvement is consistent with the 2017 BRATS challenge report in which the improved Unet version was based off.

+As with many ML models, the training accuracy (~98%) is far higher than the validation accuracy (~92%).

+However in both cases, the validation dice coefficient were above the 0.8 score as per requirement.